JMZHAN2/TheSTUDs/README.md

-# TheSTUDs
+#**StudyMAP**
-CS 370
+CS370

-Create a study website for people to track their studying
+- Create a study website for people to track and visualize their studying habits